-Brazil, the largest country in South America by both size and population, is also the richest country in the continent in terms of GDP (PPP) at $3,081billion USD.
-The country is the fourth richest nation in South America by GDP per capita at $15,211 USD.
-Brazil has a long coastline along the Atlantic Ocean and is bounded by most of the South American countries with the exception of Chile and Ecuador.
+Brazil, the largest country in South America by both size and population, is also the fourth richest country in the continent in terms of GDP (PPP).
+Brazil has a long coastline along the Atlantic Ocean and is bound by most of South American countries with the exception of Chile and Ecuador.

 Spanning an area of 2,780,400 square km, Argentina is the 8th largest country in the world.
-It is the third richest country in South America in terms of GDP per capita at $20,170 USD and the second largest country in the continent by GDP (PPP) at $879.4 billion USD.
+It is the third richest country in South America in terms of GDP per capita.
 The country is located in the continent’s southern part where it is bordered by Chile, Brazil, Bolivia, Paraguay, and Uruguay.
 It has an extensive coastline along the Atlantic Ocean to the east.
-As of 2010, the country had a population of 40,117,096.
+Argentina has a population of around 43 million people.

-Uruguay is the second richest South American nation in terms of GDP per capita which is $21,570 USD and it ranks 9th in the continent in terms of GDP (PPP) at $73.25 billion USD.
+Uruguay is the richest South American nation in terms of GDP per capita.
 The country is located in South America’s southeastern region where it occupies an area of about 176,000 square km.
 The population of the country is 3.42 million.

 Uruguay has a stable economy with a literate workforce and an export-oriented agricultural sector serving as the pillars of the country’s economy.
 Beef and wool are the most powerful export-oriented industries in the country.
 Some mining activities are also carried out.
 Plastics are the most significant manufactured exports of the country.
 The telecommunications sector is also well-developed.
 Travel and tourism contribute to 9.4% of the country's GDP.